With Turin out, Italy moves forward with Milan-Cortina bid

 Under the revised plan, hockey and speedskating — which had been slotted for venues built for the 2006 Turin Games — would be held in Milan.
 Alpine skiing would be held in 1956 host Cortina, while biathlon would be slated for nearby Anterselva — a regular stop on the biathlon World Cup circuit.

-Three other bids remain in contention for 2026: Stockholm, Sweden; Calgary, Canada; and Erzurum, Turkey.
+Calgary is one of three other bids still in contention for 2026.
+The others are Stockholm, Sweden and Erzurum, Turkey.

 The Japanese city of Sapporo dropped its bid on Monday following a recent earthquake.